YogeshKurle/YogeshKurle/README.md

 ---

 ### 🎯 Goals
-- Contribute to community resource
+- Contribute to the community resource
 - Build & publish Interview resource